 I decided to make Melbourne the first stop of my trip because I knew that I would be needing a lot of coffee to fend off the jet lag (it worked!), although in hindsight, finishing my trip in Melbourne would have meant that I could have bought many more packages of coffee beans to bring home with me.

-Of course, even four days of hard (coffee) drinking meant I could barely scratch the surface of Melbourne’s myriad speciality coffee shops, roasteries and cafés, but I managed to visit 18 coffee spots.
-Two of these were underwhelming and I haven’t included them in this post, but I have listed the other 16 below and in my new Melbourne speciality coffee map.
+Of course, even four days of hard (coffee) drinking meant I could barely scratch the surface of Melbourne’s myriad specialty coffee shops, roasteries and cafés, but I managed to visit 18 coffee spots.
+Two of these were underwhelming and I haven’t included them in this post, but I have listed the other 16 below and in my new Melbourne specialty coffee map.
 Please scroll to the end to find out my favourite piccolo, favourite filter coffee, favourite brunch dish and favourite sweet treat of my visit!

 Carlton